-When you turn 18, the government will contribute up to \$521.43 each year to your KiwiSaver.
+When you turn 16, the government may contribute up to \$260.72 each year to your KiwiSaver if you have a taxable income of \$180,00 or less annually.

 Employer contributions

 If you're working your employer may make payments into your KiwiSaver when you turn 18.
 These payments are in addition to the contributions you make from your pay and are called compulsory employer contributions.
 Let your employer know when you turn 18 so they can start making these payments.